The Rules of the Palace Shield Cricket Competition

 Failure of any Club to pay any other account within one month after submission shall incur a fine of £5.00 and after due warning, continued failure to pay shall incur a further fine of £5.00 per week until payment has been made.

-13a.
-Automatic relegation of the bottom two teams in the Premier and Divisions 1 – 6 shall normally take place as shall promotion of the top two teams in Divisions 1 - 6, subject to the following conditions:
+Automatic relegation of the bottom two teams of each division shall normally take place as shall promotion of the top two teams in each division, subject to the following conditions:

 - no club may have more than one team in any division except Division 6,